siddii/scriptmonkey/README.md

 -   Fixed Stop Script Action did not work on scripts that were in a tight loop without sleep().
 This was done by setting the thread interrupt and waiting a maximum of 2 seconds for it to terminate.
 Failing that the thread is rudely stopped.
 So now `while(true) {}` no longer hangs forever refusing to stop.

-    Polite, long running scripts should periodically check `java.lang.Thread.interrupted()` and if returns true then they should terminate their processing.
+    Polite, long running scripts should periodically check `java.lang.Thread.interrupted()` and if it returns true then they should terminate their processing.

     There is a caveat with trying to stop a runaway script.
 This code will not stop because it catches `java.lang.ThreadDeath` and continues running: